jcubic/lips/docs/docs/scheme-intro/continuations.md

                         (loop (cdr lst))))))))
 ```

+Above function is recursive fuction but the continuations saved before the loop and when calling
+return it immedielty jump ot hte beginning with a given value.

-You can even create abstraction with anaphoric macro:
+You can even create abstraction of `return` with an [anaphoric
+macro](/docs/scheme-intro/macros#anaphoric-macros):

 ```scheme
 (define-macro (alambda args . body)